dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
+## November 9, 2020
+* Reorg RssEmailUtility into RssHelper

 ## November 7, 2020
 * Add RSS trigger block
 * Allow automation block to be set as disabled